News & Notes

 Notes From The Director

-The Planets is an up-to-date tour of the solar system and its galactic neighborhood, featuring recent imagery and video from NASA and the European Space Agency (ESA).
-The Planets is narrated by Kate Mulgrew, the actor who for seven years played Captain Janeway of the Starship Voyager in the Star Trek Voyager TV series.
+The Planets is an up-to-date tour of the solar system and its galactic neighborhood.
+It features recent imagery and video from NASA and the European Space Agency (ESA).
+Targeted for audiences from grade 5 through adults.

 Planetarium Program Public Show Admission